CyberPunkMetalHead/Binance-volatility-trading-bot/README.md

 1. Read the [FAQ](FAQ.md)
 2. Open an issue / check us out on `#troubleshooting` at [Discord](https://discord.gg/buD27Dmvu3) 🚀
     - Do not spam, do not berate, we are all humans like you, this is an open source project, not a full time job.

-## 💥 Disclaimer

-All investment strategies and investments involve risk of loss.
-**Nothing contained in this program, scripts, code or repositoy should be construed as investment advice.**
-Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation or as a guarantee of any specific outcome or profit.
-By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.